mklbc19/DA-Capstone-Project---Animal-Shelters/README.md

 Clean your data and perform a pandas merge with your two data sets, then calculate some new values based on the new data set.

 3. Visualize / Present your data.
+Created a pie chart showing the different animal types each city took into their shelters.
+Created a bar graph showing the different outcomes for the animals brought into their shelters.

 4. Best practices: Enhance your project to a higher tier that will impress employers and help other programmers understand your project.
 Choose 2 from this table.